FindMySchool LogoFindMySchool

 Getting there.
 The school promotes active travel where possible.
 If you are driving, expect congestion at peak times, and if you are walking or cycling, it is worth asking on a tour how drop off and collection is managed across multiple entrances.

-Beechfield is best understood as a high performing community primary that combines strong Key Stage 2 outcomes with a properly structured early years start and practical wraparound for working families.
+Beechfield is best understood as a community primary with secure Key Stage 2 expected-standard outcomes, a properly structured early years start and practical wraparound for working families.
 The school’s approach will suit children who do well with clear routines, high expectations for learning and behaviour, and a calm classroom culture.

 Who it suits, families in Garston and wider Watford who want above average results in a diverse, inclusive setting, and who are prepared to engage early with admissions timelines.
 The main limiting factor is securing a place at Reception.

 Beechfield’s most recent inspection outcome is Good, and external evidence describes calm classrooms, positive relationships, and pupils who feel safe.
-Academic outcomes are also strong, with 80.67% reaching the expected standard in reading, writing and maths combined, above the England average of 62%.
+In the 2025 Key Stage 2 dataset, 70% reached the expected standard in reading, writing and maths combined, while the combined higher-standard figure was 0%.

 Reception applications are made through Hertfordshire’s co ordinated admissions process.
-For September 2026 entry, the deadline was 15 January 2026 and allocations are released on 16 April 2026.
-You should follow the published local authority timetable each year, as missing key dates can remove options.
+For September 2027 entry, applications open on 2 November 2026, the deadline is 15 January 2027, allocations are released on 16 April 2027, and acceptances are due by 23 April 2027.

 Nursery places are managed directly by the school.
 For September 2026 nursery entry, the school published a deadline of 27 February 2026 with offers on 16 March 2026.
 Nursery is a helpful introduction to the setting, but families should still treat Reception admissions as a separate process.